edudediegolucas/edudediegolucas/README.md

 - 🔭 I’m currently working on ...
 Java microservices with SpringBoot in an Openshift cloud!
 - 🌱 I’m currently learning ... languages such as Japanese and German!
 Also new cloud and event-sourcing technologies.
-- 👯 I’m looking to collaborate on ... some Java projeces, libs or update deprecated ones!
+- 👯 I’m looking to collaborate on ... some Java projects, libs or update deprecated ones!
 - 💬 Ask me about ...
 Java, Maven, whatever you can find in the Knowledge section.
 -  📫 How to reach me: ... my [Linkedin](http://www.linkedin.com/in/eduardodediegolucas) bio!
 - ⚡ Fun fact: ...
 I love videogames, 80's culture and retro footbal!